Skip to content

 Private leaderboards let you compete against friends, colleagues or communities inside a competition using the same profit and ranking system as the global leaderboard.
 Private standings don't affect the global leaderboard.

-• Only predictions from the configured start round onward count toward that leaderboard.
+• Only predictions from the configured start round onwards count towards that leaderboard.

 • Membership approval and access settings are determined by the leaderboard owner.